nats-io/nats.deno/README.md

 #### Authenticators

-For user/password and token authentication, you can simply provide them as `ConnectionOptions` - see `user`, `pass`, `token`.
-Internally these mechanisms are implemented as an `Authenticator`.
-An `Authenticator` is simply a function that handles the type of authentication specified.

-Setting the `user`/`pass` or `token` options, simply initializes an `Authenticator` and sets the username/password.
-NKeys and JWT authentication are more complex, as they cryptographically respond to a server challenge.
+NKEYs and JWT authentication are more complex, as they cryptographically respond to a server challenge.

-Because nkey and JWT authentication may require reading data from a file or an HTTP cookie, these forms of authentication will require a bit more from the developer to activate them.
-However, the work is related to accessing these resources on the platform they are working with.
+Because NKEY and JWT authentication may require reading data from a file or an HTTP cookie, these forms of authentication will require a bit more from the developer to activate them.
+However, the work is related to accessing these resources varies depending on the platform.

-After the data is read, you can use one of these functions in your code to generate the authenticator and assign it to the `authenticator` property of the `ConnectionOptions`:
+After the credential artifacts are read, you can use one of these functions to create the authenticator.
+You then simply assign it to the `authenticator` property of the `ConnectionOptions`:

 - `nkeyAuthenticator(seed?: Uint8Array | (() => Uint8Array)): Authenticator`
 - `jwtAuthenticator(jwt: string | (() => string), seed?: Uint8Array | (()=> Uint8Array)): Authenticator`
 - `credsAuthenticator(creds: Uint8Array): Authenticator`

-The first two options also provide the ability to specify functions that return the desired value.
-This enables dynamic environment such as a browser where values accessed by fetching a value from a cookie.
+The first two options provide the ability to specify functions that return the desired value.
+This enables dynamic environments such as a browser where values accessed by fetching a value from a cookie.